joelzamboni/joelzamboni.com/content/posts/ai-skills-for-teens-practical-guide.md

 ---
-title: 'AI Skills for Teens: A Parent's Guide to What Actually Matters'
+title: "AI Skills for Teens: A Parent's Guide to What Actually Matters"
 date: 2025-01-19T00:00:00-04:00
 draft: false
 tags: